How does the WACE work?

 OR

-Students are to choose their subjects for Years 10, 11 and 12 if they choose the ATAR pathway.
+If students choose the ATAR pathway, they have to select their subjects for Years 10, 11 and 12.
 It is recommended that they choose their subjects in year 10 so they can best prepare for WACE-related topics in Year 11.

 Requirements for subject choices for WACE: